SAP/luigi/docs/faq.md

 No, Luigi itself does not deliver any micro frontends.
 It is a framework that helps you develop micro frontends and connect them to web applications.

+### I don't want to use the default Fiori Fundamentals style.
+How can I style Luigi differently?
+How can I change the look of Luigi's UI?

+There are a few options to do that at the moment:
+- Use the Fundamental Styles theming capabilities which already allow you to achieve a lot by customizing the CSS variables.
+Find more info [here](https://github.com/SAP/theming-base-content).
+- Manually overwrite the styles where needed.
+The documentation page you are on right now can be used as an example, as it was developed with Luigi!
+- Turn off Luigi view components completely via the [hideNavigation](general-settings.md) parameter in the `settings:` section of your Luigi configuration.
+Then you can implement your own view components for header and navigation and use the [Luigi Core API](luigi-core-api.md) to set them up with Luigi.
+- Configure [theming](general-settings.md) directly in Luigi to change the look of the UI.

 ### Is Luigi only useful in the context of SAP or very large corporate applications?

 No, Luigi can be used independently of SAP for a variety of purposes.
 You can find one example in [this article](https://medium.com/swlh/luigi-micro-fronteds-orchestrator-8c0eca710151) which describes how to create a small hobby project using Luigi.